-How Much Will my Insurance Go Up After a Fender Bender?
+How Much Will Insurance Increase After a Fender Bender?

 If you have been in an at-fault accident, filing a claim makes you seem like a risky driver.
 Your insurance company knows that you are likely to cost them money so they will raise your rates.